barbaracalderon/notes-on-javascript/12_JS_BEHIND_THE_SCENES.md

 // Let's copy the 'john' object const johnCopy = Object.assign({}, john);

-// Only NOW we can now change a property value (lastName) without
-// affecting the original Object (remember it would be the same object) johnCopy.lastName = "Jones";
+// Only NOW we can change a property value (lastName) without affecting the original Object (remember it would be the same object) johnCopy.lastName = "Jones";

-console.log("John Last Name: ", john.lastName); // > Smith
+console.log("John Last Name: ", john.lastName); // > John Last Name: Smith
-console.log("JohnCopy Last Name: ", johnCopy.lastName); // > Jones
+console.log("JohnCopy Last Name: ", johnCopy.lastName); // > JohnCopy Last Name: Jones
 ```

 But, beware: **this Object.assign function only makes a shallow copy, not a deep clone**.
 To put this simply: if we had an object inside an object... it would not work.
 It would only make an actual copy on the first level (outer object).